-If we can capture the data efficiently and train a system to provide us with the insights we need to make better decisions we have a chance of optimising this problem that has traditionally been seen as “too hard”.
-We have a chance to address optimisation rather than at best adopt tactics to provide flexibility for decision making that is often wrong.
+If we can capture the data efficiently and train a system to provide us with the insights we need to make better decisions we have a chance of optimizing this problem that has traditionally been seen as “too hard”.
+We have a chance to address optimization rather than at best adopt tactics to provide flexibility for decision making that is often wrong.

 Ky Nichol is the CEO of Cutover.

-Cutover, headquartered in London, leads the way in managing change events with the Cutover Enterprise platform to enable the complex human orchestration, collaboration and communications required for critical change events and disaster recovery tests.
-Cutover Enterprise is used globally by major financial and enterprise organisations to remove risk and increase efficiency.
+Cutover, headquartered in London, leads the way in managing change events with the Cutover platform to enable the complex human orchestration, collaboration and communications required for critical change events and disaster recovery tests.
+Cutover is used globally by major financial and enterprise organizations to remove risk and increase efficiency.
 Customers include Capita, Deloitte, Nationwide Building Society, Barclaycard and Barclays Bank.